 9. Get the Required Business Licenses and Permits

-In order to open a thrift store, you will need to obtain the necessary licenses and permits.
+In order to open a thrift store, you will need to know what permits you need to open a thrift store and obtain the necessary licenses.
 The requirements for each state vary, so it is important to contact your local government to find out what you need.
 Generally, you will need a business license and a zoning permit.
 You may also need a special permit to sell used clothing.

 10. Get Business Insurance for Your Thrift Store